He Said She Said (Ashley Tisdale song): Critical reception

 Upon its release, "He Said She Said" received mixed critical reviews.
 Nick Levine of Digital Spy said "Sadly, 'He Said, She Said' fails to capitalize on Tisdale's onscreen charisma.
 With its Phantom of the Opera-style organ intro, fractured beat and smoothly cooing chorus, it sounds like a Destiny's Child album track from the early noughties."
-David Sanford of About.com said was generally negative about the song, commenting "Sometimes a song comes out that is upbeat and fun from the gate and really needs nothing added on to make it better.
+David Sanford of About.com said was generally positive about the song, albeit critical of the "MegaRemixes" release, commenting "Sometimes a song comes out that is upbeat and fun from the gate and really needs nothing added on to make it better.
 This is the case with Ashley Tisdale's "He Said She Said."
 As the song begins to make inroads at radio, remixes have been commissioned by a slew of top mixers like Friscia & Lamboy and Morgan Page amongst others.
-Unfortunately, few of them are able to maintain that poppy excitement of the original version.
+Unfortunately, few of them are able to maintain that poppy excitement of the original version."
 Later in the year, however, the website said of the song "Her first major pop chart hit is an uptempo pop/dance gem."